Street Fit Scotland is an organisation created from a clear need, as our founder and CEO Michelle Reilly explains:

-“I’ve worked with the homeless population for many years and I am often asked how I managed to stay so energetic and positive even on tough days when hearing traumatic stories of how the people have found themselves homeless.
-Every time I am asked, I would answer the same way – exercise gives me the mental and physical strength to meet each day with a smile.
+“I’ve worked with the homeless population for 25 years.
+I am often asked how I managed to stay so energetic and positive even on tough days when hearing traumatic stories of how the people who engage with us have ended up homeless.
+Every time I am asked, I respond a the same way –“exercise gives me the mental and physical strength to meet each day with a smile”.
+Hearing the positive impact directly for participants and through our evaluation continues to fill me the determination to continue to deliver the best service we can.

 For some this has meant being able to beat addictions, volunteer with us, gain employment and get their lives back on track.
-I am enormously proud of what we have achieved so far, but I know there are many more people throughout Scotland who can benefit from our service.
+I am enormously proud of what we have achieved as a community.
 With your help we can reach more people!“

 Experiencing homelessness leaves a lasting impact.
 At risk populations can live in temporary accommodation for up to two years before they gain their own tenancy.
 This includes Bed and Breakfasts, hostels, supported accommodation and Private Sector Leasing flats.
 They are often stuck in environments that are not always suitable for their situation and often insecure.